 Additive Manufacturing (AM), a manufacturing technique that works on the principle of additive design - constructing 3D CAD geometries layer by layer - can be employed to overcome the manufacturing issues mentioned above that can occur during conventional techniques \cite{Xu2021}.
 Research has been performed to characterize GMB reinforced high-density polyethylene (HDPE) syntactic foams manufactured using an extrusion-based AM technique, Fused-Filament Fabrication (FFF) \cite{Singh2018,Singh2018a,Patil2019,Bharath2020}.
-The addition of GMBs to the HDPE matrix was shown to increase the elastic modulus and yield strength under quasi-static compressive loading.
+The addition of GMBs to the high-density polyethylene (HDPE) matrix was shown to increase the elastic modulus and yield strength under quasi-static compressive loading.
 Bonthu et al. \cite{Bonthu2020} have also identified difficulties that must be resolved in order to produce high-quality syntactic foams using the FFF production technology.
-Research has been carried out to overcome the limitations of the FFF process by using 3D printing techniques with thermosets in which syntactic foams are printed directly without the need to manufacture individual rasters \cite{Nawafleh2020}.
+Research has been conducted to overcome the limitations of the FFF process by using 3D printing techniques with thermosets in which syntactic foams are printed directly without the need to manufacture individual rasters \cite{Nawafleh2020}.
 These 3D printing techniques have been in the spotlight due to the low-cost production of complex-shaped syntactic foams; however, they require complicated support structures.
-Selective Laser Sintering (SLS) is a powder-based AM technology in which powder is deposited layer by layer in a precise quantity.
+Selective Laser Sintering (SLS) is a powder-based AM technology in which powder is deposited layer by layer.
 A high-energy laser beam is then used to coalesce/sinter the powder to generate a three-dimensional geometry.
-The unsintered powder on the print bed serves as the support structure, which can be easily removed by blowing air in the post-processing stage \cite{wegner2021introduction,greiner2017selective}.
+The unsintered powder on the print bed serves as the support structure, which can be easily removed by blowing air in the post-processing stage \cite{wegner2021introduction,greiner2017selective}, which eliminates the requirement of support structures to print complex parts.
 SLS is being widely used in various areas and sees applications in the biomedical \cite{Charoo2020,song2021porous}, aerospace \cite{lv2020polyetherimide}, automotive \cite{storch2003selective}, and defense \cite{chen2018high} industries.